mxwilbur/flashback/README.md

 # flashback
 #
-# Using javascript to build entire application
+# An interactive flashcard app
-# with fluid user interface allowing users to
+# built with ReactJS
-# rapidly add dynamic content to a 'Todo app'.